depri-cfg/Source/Team Fortress 2/custom/carlzalph_particles/readme.md

     Place the folder into:
     Team Fortress 2/tf/custom/
     Run TF2 and enjoy the reduced particles.

-Depri note:
-I have converted the .zips to vpks so the game can read them easier.
-Also all but one of the links are dead.

 VERIFICATION OF INTEGRITY:
     This pack was generated with the game version listed in "Game Version.txt"